39th BPSC Pre Exam 24.07.1994 Question and Answer Pdf in Hindi & English

 114. Insulin is obtained from –

-116. Stem cutting is generally used for the propagation of –
+116. Stem cutting is commonly used for propagation of –

 117. The pea plant is a –